MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-wildcard.md

 ![Shows the configuration implemented by the sample scenario](./media/application-proxy-wildcard/09.png)

-Because `finance.adventure-works.com` is a more specific URL than `*.adventure-works.com`, it takes precedence.
+The URL `finance.adventure-works.com` is specific.
+The URL `*.adventure-works.com` is not specific.
+The more specific URL takes precedence.
 Users navigating to `finance.adventure-works.com` have the experience specified in the Finance Resources application.
 In this case, only finance employees are able to access `finance.adventure-works.com`.

 If you have multiple applications published for finance and you have `finance.adventure-works.com` as a verified domain, you could publish another wildcard application `*.finance.adventure-works.com`.
 Because this is more specific than the generic `*.adventure-works.com`, it takes precedence if a user accesses an application in the finance domain.